-Thanks to the Plank’s firm feel, it’s best for back sleepers and stomach sleepers who prefer a firm bed.
-Combination sleepers that spend most of their time on their backs or stomachs can also enjoy the Plank thanks to its excellent responsiveness.
+Thanks to the Plank’s firm feel, it’s a top back sleeper mattress and stomach sleeper mattress for sleepers who prefer a firm bed.
+It’s also a great mattress for combination sleepers who spend most of their time on their backs or stomachs – they can also enjoy the Plank thanks to its excellent responsiveness.

 When we spoke with Brooklyn Bedding customer service, we were told that the Plank doesn’t have a weight limit.
 Thanks to its firmness and durable high-density foam, this mattress excels for people of most sizes and body types who want a bed with an incredibly firm feel.

 What Foundations Are Compatible?